rediacc/docs/blog/2025-07-28-infrastructure-for-agentic-ai.md

 Here's how it works in simple terms:

-1. **Rapid Cloning**: We can copy your entire system in seconds using Copy-on-Write technology (even large databases up to 100TB)
+1. **Rapid Cloning**: We can copy your entire system in seconds using Smart deduplication technology (even large databases up to 100TB)
 2. **AI Playground**: AI agents work exclusively on these copies, not on your real system
 3. **Time Travel**: If something goes wrong, we can restore everything to any point in the past
 4. **Hard Boundaries**: AI agents can't override our safety rules, no matter what